Baikonur Cosmodrome: Post-Soviet era

 In 2019, Gagarin's Start hosted three crewed launches, in March, July and September, before being shut down for modernisation for the new Soyuz-2 rocket with a planned first launch in 2023.
 The final launch from Gagarin's Start took place 25 September 2019.

 Gagarin's Start failed to receive funding (in part due to Russian invasion of Ukraine) to modernize it for the slightly larger Soyuz-2 rocket.
 In 2023, it was announced that the Russian and Kazakhstan authorities plan to deactivate the site as a space launch pad and turn it into a museum (in part for tourism purposes).

 On 7 March 2023, the Kazakh government seized control of the Baiterek launch complex, one of the launch sites at Baikonur Cosmodrome, banning numerous Russian officials from leaving the country and preventing the liquidation of assets by Roscosmos.
 One of the reasons for the seizure was due to Russia failing to pay a $29.7 million debt to the Kazakh government.
-The seizure comes after Russia's relations with Kazakhstan became tense due to its ongoing invasion of Ukraine.
+The seizure came after Russia's relations with Kazakhstan became tense due to its ongoing invasion of Ukraine.

+On 27 November 2025, one of the cosmodrome's launchpads at Site 31/6 sustained significant damage following the launch of the Soyuz MS-28 rocket carrying three cosmonauts to the International Space Station.
+On March 3, 2026, Roscosmos announced the restoration of the damaged launchpad.